BondaiKa/geospatial_data_processing/README.md

 # Geospatial Data Processing
-A comprehensive repository, that contains all necesary information/instructures/code for preprocessing orthophotos based on geospatial queries, including stitching, resizing, and performance optimization.
+A comprehensive repository that contains all necessary information/instructions/code for preprocessing orthophotos based on geospatial queries, including stitching, resizing, and performance optimization.

 ## Project Structure

-- `notebooks/` - contains analysis or attempt walkthrough how I solved some issues
+- `notebooks/` - contains analysis or attempts to walkthrough how I solved some issues.
-- `main.py` - entrypoin of the repostory.
+- `main.py` - entry point of the repository.
-- `utils.py` - is used in `main.py` as well as in notebooks.
+- `utils.py` - used in `main.py` as well as in notebooks.
-- `pyproject.toml` - list of packages to install (similar to `requirements.txt`)
+- `pyproject.toml` - lists the packages to install (similar to `requirements.txt`).

-## General information
+## General Information
-- Official started date: 10.01.2024 (14:00 CET)
+- Official start date: 10.01.2024 (14:00 CET)
-- Real started date: 11.01.2024
+- Real start date: 11.01.2024
 - Deadline: 14.01.2024 (14:00 CET, when I received an email)

-## Prequistitions
+## Prerequisites

 - [X] Proficiency in Python programming.
 - [X] Knowledge of Geospatial data handling, GIS, and Coordinate Reference Systems (CRS).